University and College Policies

 Requests for accommodations must be approved first by the Office of Student Disability Services, and then by the College of Veterinary Medicine.
 Students requesting accommodations are responsible for providing appropriate documentation of their disability.
 Students who received accommodations for disability share responsibility for ensuring their needs are addressed.
 Specifically: It is the student's responsibility to inform the CVM Director of Student Development and Academic Services of the nature of their disability, and if accommodations will be necessary.

-Once the request for accommodations has been approved by the Office of Student Disability Service and the Office of Student and Academic Services, the student will be provided with a letter to present to instructors in the courses the student is enrolled in.
+Once the request for accommodations has been approved by the Office of Student Disability Service in consultation with the CVM Office of Student and Academic Services, the student will be provided with a letter to present to instructors in the courses the student is enrolled in.
 It is the student's responsibility to inform the course instructor of the need for accommodation.

 Should there be a change in condition that results in a need for different conditions, or should the approved accommodations prove to be ineffective, the student must request modification through the Assistant Dean for Veterinary Student Services and Admissions and the Office of Student Disability Services.